gumbarros/DevWidgets/README.md

 ### Download from Releases

-You can download a nightly build for Linux or Windows from the latest commit from [here](https://github.com/gumbarros/DevWidgets/releases).
+You can download a nightly build for Linux from the latest commit from [here](https://github.com/gumbarros/DevWidgets/releases).

 ### Building from source